-Functionality will also be introduced to enable export declarations to be submitted where necessary.
-See section "Export declarations" above.
-In order that tariff measures can be properly applied, declarations will need to be submitted for all imports of third country goods, prior to goods being released from customs control.
+Developments have been made to GEMS to ensure that it can receive an electronic copy of the new UK tariff and improve the process for applying tariff measures, where possible, automatically at the time the declaration is made.
+This work has now been completed and will remain in place regardless of the outcome of Brexit.
+In order that tariff measures can be properly applied, declarations now need to be submitted for all imports of third country goods, prior to goods being released from customs control.
 Duty deferment will remain, but only once declarations have been submitted, i.e. goods cannot be released prior to an import declaration being submitted.
-Importers will have the opportunity to 'pre-lodge' import declarations ahead of the goods arriving to enable the immediate release of goods on arrival that are not subject to customs measures.
+Importers will have the opportunity to 'pre-lodge' import declarations ahead of the goods arriving to facilitate immediate release of goods on arrival that are not subject to customs measures.